perarnau/xkaapi/README.txt

-This is the CKAAPI library.
+This is the XKAAPI library.

 ===========================================================================
 Find information at http://kaapi.gforge.inria.fr/